pvcraven/networking-class/source/labs/transport_layer/transport_layer.rst

 * Instead of non-blocking calls in your main program loop, figure out how to create separate receiving threads to manage the network connections.
 (No need to thread the sending.)
+* For an example of using threads in Python, see: :ref:`thread_tutorial`

 Foreign Bouncing Balls
 ^^^^^^^^^^^^^^^^^^^^^^